seesmof/Twitch-Chatbot-CLI/README.md

 - Make sure you know how to work with and run commands in console

 ## Installation

+### Automatic

+1. Download [package](https://github.com/seesmof/twitch-ai-chatbot/archive/refs/tags/1.2.1.zip), then unzip the archive onto your system.

+2. Visit the [link](https://twitchtokengenerator.com/), select the `Bot Chat Token` option when prompted, and copy the `Access Token` value.

+3. Run `setup.py` file.
+This will set all the necessary variables, dependencies, etc. for you.
+After that you can either choose to add the script to autorun on every system start or manually run `main.py` whenever you want your bot to start working.

+### Manual

 1. Clone the repository by running